dissys/sbol-visual-client/README.md

 # Programmatic access to the SBOL Visual Ontology web service (SBOL-VOWS)
-This page provides examples to use the SBOL Visual Ontology web service (SBOL VOWS) remotely.
+This repository provides examples to use the SBOL Visual Ontology web service (SBOL-VOWS) remotely.
 Examples are provided in both Python and Java programming languages.
-The source code for examples is available in this GitHub repository.

 ## Accessing the ```glyph``` interface
 SBOL-VOWS acts an image service using the `glyph` interface.
 Images are directly resolved via HTTP.
 Hence, there is no special API required when accessing the glyphs via the ```query``` interface.
 E.g. https://vows.sbolstandard.org/glyph/AptamerGlyph resolves the glyph URL http://synbiodex.github.io/SBOL-visual/Glyphs/aptamer/aptamer-specification.png.